MikeSham1/climb-grader/README.md

 Upload a photo of a bouldering wall → get a predicted V-grade.

+Goal is to help a climber figure out their strengths and create a proper rock wall grading system.
+This helps a user be able to figure out what do to max out their potential

 Photo-in / grade-out, built on the two-stage plan in `DESIGN.md` (perception → grading).
 This is the **first page**: a runnable Streamlit UI with a *stub* grader so the whole flow works before the PyTorch model exists.